cosmos/cosmos-sdk/docs/cosmos-hub/upgrade-node.md

 mv new_genesis.json genesis.json
 ```

-### Local Testnet
+Then, go to the [reset data](#reset-data) section.

+### Exporting State to a New Genesis Locally

-If you are running your own local testnet, you can either start with a brand new genesis using `gaiad init`, or export the state from you previous network as a new genesis.
-To do so, use the following command
+If you were running a node in the previous version of the network and want to build your new genesis locally from a state of this previous network, use the following command:

 ```bash
 cd $HOME/.gaiad/config
 gaiad export --for-zero-height --height=<export-height> > new_genesis.json
 ```

+The command above take a state at a certain height `<export-height>` and turns it into a new genesis file that can be used to start a new network.

 Then, replace the old `genesis.json` with `new_genesis.json`.